-\item \textbf{Strategy 3.
-Proportional Selection} \begin{itemize} \item Step 1: Randomly select a proportion of test cases (approximately) equal to the minimization budget under each requirement. \item Step 2: If the total number of selected test cases across all requirements is less than or greater than the minimization budget, iteratively add or reduce the number of selected test cases per requirement, ensuring every requirement is still covered, until the desired minimization budget is reached. \end{itemize}
+\item \emph{Strategy 3.
+Proportional Selection.} \begin{itemize} \item Step 1: Randomly select a proportion of test cases (approximately) equal to the minimization budget under each requirement. \item Step 2: If the percentage of selected test cases across all requirements is less than or greater than the minimization budget, iteratively add or reduce the number of selected test cases per requirement, while ensuring every requirement is still covered by at least one test case, until the desired minimization budget is reached. \end{itemize}

 \end{itemize}